Emerging market funds seek escape from traditional indexes

 One criticism of traditional market cap-weighted indexes is that they encourage investors to buy what has already gone up, playing a role in the building of bubbles.
 For example, India has become a crowded trade, having been overweighted in most emerging market stock portfolios.

-For its part, MSCI, the index provider, says it is willing to provide customized indexes to meet specific client needs, as well as differently weighted benchmarks based on factors or themes.
+For its part, MSCI, the index provider, says it is willing to provide customised indexes to meet specific client needs, as well as differently weighted benchmarks based on factors or themes.

 MOST INDEBTED